 For she’s slow to anger and of kind disposition,

-Her cheeks like roses in June do blow.
+And her cheeks like roses in June do blow.

 In my nightly slumbers when e’er I think on her,

-I will court her vision in Amerikay.
+I could court her vision in Amerikay.